Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 16. Speckled Racer

-Speckled Racers are types of snakes in Mexico that can survive in various habitats, including forest edges, savannahs, wet lowlands, marshlands, woodlands, clearings, pastures, and even roadside habitats.
+Speckled Racers are a type of snake in Mexico that can survive in various habitats, including forest edges, savannahs, wet lowlands, marshlands, woodlands, clearings, pastures, and even roadside habitats.

 No matter the terrain, their distinctive coloring helps them blend in.
 So, if you inadvertently encounter this snake in Mexico, don’t be shocked!